February 24, 2021 by eneubauer

 It is interesting to me that after the baptism of our Lord (Mt.
 3) he entered into the desert (Mt.
 4) for 40 days to be tempted by Satan.
 His desert sojourn preceded a short public ministry, rigged trial, torture, crucifixion, death, burial & ultimate resurrection.
 Why is this important?

-See, the truth is this – we are prone to engage in those activities that keep us far from a relationship with Christ and the Church rather than those that draw us near.
-We have become comfortable with sin and its effects on our lives.
+See, the truth is this – we are prone to engage in those activities that keep us far from a relationship with Christ and the Church rather than activities that draw us near.
+We have become comfortable with sin and its impact on our lives.
 We no longer see sin in a negative light.
 Sin has become our friend, popular and positive.
 We have grown used to listening to Satan and in doing so, each of us in our own way, have:

 - Turned the stones into bread – to satisfy our perceived hunger rather than to rely on God as the ultimate provider.
 (Mt.
 4:4)